ton-community/ton-docs/docs/develop/howto/step-by-step.md

 ."(Saved wallet creating query to file " type .")" cr
 ```

-(The actual source file in your distribution may be slighly different.)
+(The actual source file in your distribution may be slightly different.)
 Essentially, it is a complete Fift script for creating a new instance of this smart contract controlled by a newly-generated keypair.
 The script accepts command-line arguments, so you don't need to edit the source file each time you want to create a new wallet.

-Now, provided that you have compiled Fift binary (usually located as `crypto/fift` with respect to the build directory), you can run
+Now, provided that you have compiled the Fift binary (usually located as `crypto/fift` with respect to the build directory), you can run:

 ```bash
 $ crypto/fift -I<source-directory>/crypto/fift/lib -s <source-directory>/crypto/smartcont/new-wallet.fif 0 my_wallet_name
 ```

 where 0 is the workchain to contain the new wallet (0 = basechain, -1 = masterchain), `my_wallet_name` is any identifier you wish to be associated with this wallet.
-The address of the new wallet will be saved into file `my_wallet_name.addr`, its newly-generated private key will be saved to `my_wallet_name.pk` (unless this file already exists; then the key will be loaded from this file instead), and the external message will be saved into `my_wallet_name-query.boc`.
-If you do not indicate the name of your wallet (`my_wallet_name` in the example above), the default name `new-wallet` is used.
+The address of the new wallet will be saved in the file `my_wallet_name.addr`, its newly-generated private key will be saved tin `my_wallet_name.pk` (unless this file already exists; then the key will be loaded from this file instead), and the external message will be saved in `my_wallet_name-query.boc`.
+If you do not specify a name of your wallet (`my_wallet_name` in the example above), the default name `new-wallet` is used.

-You may opt to set the `FIFTPATH` environment variable to `<source-directory>/crypto/fift/lib:<source-directory>/crypto/smartcont`, the directories containing `Fift.fif` and `Asm.fif` library files, and the sample smart-contract sources, respectively; then you can omit the `-I` argument to the Fift interpreter.
-If you install the Fift binary `crypto/fift` to a directory included in your `PATH` (e.g., `/usr/bin/fift`), you can simply invoke
+You may opt to set the `FIFTPATH` environment variable to `<source-directory>/crypto/fift/lib:<source-directory>/crypto/smartcont`, the directories containing `Fift.fif` and `Asm.fif` library files, and the sample smart contract sources respectively; then you can omit the `-I` argument to the Fift interpreter.
+If you install the Fift binary `crypto/fift` to a directory included in your `PATH` (e.g., `/usr/bin/fift`), you can simply invoke the following:

 ```bash
 $ fift -s new-wallet.fif 0 my_wallet_name